Fans of underground homes may be fans of underground cities as

 a popular tourist attraction for visitors to Turkey.

-Underground cities, by their very nature,
+Underground cities, by their very

-concept of what I am talking about.
+is a futuristic concept of what I am talking about.

 Underground city concept